tomquirk/FlickrBox/README.md

-# Flickd
+# FlickrBox

 The Supreme Flickr Backup Tool.

-## Why?
+## Why

 Dropbox, Google Drive, OneDrive.
 All awesome backup tools, but expensive if you need to back up your photos.
 Flickr provides 1TB of storage FOR FREE - perfect!
 But, there is no tool for Flickr backups as good as the aforementioned.

 > I want to add, rename and remove photos within a single folder and sync it with my Flickr library, just like Dropbox

-**Flickd** is the solution! **Flickd** uses a single directory, `~/Flickd`, and syncs with your Flickr library.
+**FlickrBox** is the solution! **FlickrBox** uses a single directory, `~/FlickrBox`, and syncs with your Flickr library.
 Any time you add, remove or update a photo, you change will be instantly reflected on your Flickr account!

+**A Dropbox-like experience for your free 1TB Flickr Library!**

 ## Getting Started